CS-UCR/senior-design-project-kusa/README.md

 <Screenshot of application>

 ## How To Run
-In the project directory, you can run:
+In the project directory, you run:

 ### `npm start`